B.C. electoral reform option designed by University of Alberta student

 Graham said he submitted the model to the B.C. government through a similar process.

 In dual member proportional, most electoral districts are combined with a neighbouring district and have two representatives in the legislature, although large rural districts continue to have one member.
-In two-member districts, a voter can vote for one candidate or a pair of candidates who may or may not be from the same party.
+In two-member districts, a voter casts one vote for one candidate or a pair of candidates.
 The first seat in a district is won by the candidate with the most votes, while the second goes to the parties so that each party’s share of seats roughly matches its share of the popular vote.

 Mixed member proportional is used in a number of countries, including Germany and New Zealand.
 Rural-urban proportional is a hybrid of mixed member and single transferable vote, which is used in Ireland and Australia, and was designed by Fair Vote Canada.

-Note: Note to readers: This is a corrected story.
-A previous version made reference to candidates’ party affiliations in two-member districts.